delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/A1__additionalInfo_dir/README.md

 [+]

-Please note that the Abstract on Google Books is out of date.
+Please note that the Abstract on Google Books is out of date, but you can get the general picture of how this language works from the Abstract itself.
+Further information is available in the patent filing documents (available upon request).

 [+]